 Here is your chance to have your say on how West Lancashire Borough Council should spend money raised from the Community Infrastructure Levy (CIL).

-The Council has shortlisted a number of suitable projects from a much larger list of almost 100 potential schemes.
-The projects are:
+The Council will save the bulk of these funds for larger projects and have shortlisted a number of suitable projects from a list of almost 100 potential schemes:

 Due to national guidance the public consultation regarding those Ormskirk projects is limited to Ormskirk residents and businesses.

 All comments received will be considered as we prepare our final recommendations.
-A final decision on how we spend CIL monies will be made by the Council’s Cabinet in early 2019.
+A final decision on how we spend CIL monies will be made by the Council’s Cabinet in early 2020.